autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 ### Note on image modality
 To do inference on image modality, you would need to embed the image info, as bytes for example, into a column of the test data.
-Then in the inference container, you would need to store the image into the disk and update the test data with the image paths accordingly.
+Then in the inference container, if you are using the `MultiModalPredictor`, you just need to decode the aforementioned image column and feed the test data to it.

 For example, to encode the image:
 ```{.python}